w4devInc/w4-post-list/readme.txt

 * Serbian by [Ogi Djuraskovic](http://firstsiteguide.com/)

-Happy using this Plugin ?
-Please rate !!
+Are you happy using this plugin?
+If so, please post your rating.

 == Installation ==

-1. Upload zip to the `/wp-content/plugins/` directory
+1. Upload zip file to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
-3. Find W4 post list menu under Posts Menu.
+3. You will find W4 post list menu below Posts Menu.
 Create / manage your list from there.

 == Frequently Asked Questions ==